linkdniel/ruleoverself/13-develop-complete-mind.md

----
-layout: post
-title:  "Develop A Complete Mind"
+# Rule Over Self: Develop A Complete Mind
-categories: essay
-tags: syrus learning
----

 “Study the science of art; study the art of science.
 Learn how to see.
 Realize that everything connects to everything else.”
 ― Leonardo da Vinci